 The toy library membership is open to schools, rehabilitation centers, professionals serving children with disabilities.

 Administration of the Toys-To-Go Library program is housed at Children's Specialized Hospital's Education Department located in our Mountainside facility.
-Requests for membership or additional information should be directed to Tracy Gough, (908) 233-3720 ext.
-5488.
+Requests for membership or additional information should be directed to Monai Lucas at (908) 233-3720, ext 5380.

 The Toys To Go Library is made possible through the generous support of the Westfield Twig II, Children's Specialized Hospital Volunteer Services, and Children's Specialized Hospital Foundation.